Smoothing, scattering, and a conjecture of Fukaya: Acknowledgement

 \section{Acknowledgement}

-We thank Kenji Fukaya, Mark Gross, Helge Ruddat, Bernd Siebert and Richard Thomas for their interest and encouragement.
-We are also grateful to Helge Ruddat and Bernd Siebert for useful comments on an earlier draft of this paper.
+We thank Kenji Fukaya, Mark Gross and Richard Thomas for their interest and encouragement, and also Helge Ruddat for useful comments on an earlier draft of this paper.
+We are very grateful to the anonymous referees for numerous constructive and extremely detailed comments/suggestions which have helped to greatly enhanced the exposition of the whole paper.

 K. Chan was supported by grants of the Hong Kong Research Grants Council (Project No. CUHK14301420 \& CUHK14301621) and direct grants from CUHK.
 N. C. Leung was supported by grants of the Hong Kong Research Grants Council (Project No. CUHK14301619 \& CUHK14306720) and a direct grant (Project No. 4053400) from CUHK.
-Z. N. Ma was supported by National Science Fund for Excellent Young Scholars (Overseas) and The Institute of Mathematical Sciences at The Chinese University of Hong Kong.
+Z. N. Ma was supported by National Science Fund for Excellent Young Scholars (Overseas).
 These authors contributed equally to this work.